Generating Support Bundles

 (Optional) Click Download bundle to download the support bundle.
 You can send the bundle to your vendor for assistance.

-Creating a Support Bundle Using the CLI
+Generating a Support Bundle using the CLI

-Prerequisite: Install the Support Bundle Plugin
+Prerequisite: Install the Plugin

 curl https://krew.sh/support-bundle | bash